Siberian-Ork/MIDI-Scripts/README.md

 # MIDI-Scripts
 Some small scripts I'm using to control audio

+Relies on alsa-utils for getting values (aseqdump). amixer instead of pactl is also possible